zocterminal/zoc-rexx-syntax-highlighting-for-vscode/vsc-extension-quickstart.md

 To start using your extension with Visual Studio Code

 1. Locate the  the `<user home>/.vscode/extensions` folder, e.g. `C:\Users\You\.vscode\extensions\`.
 2. Inside that folder, create a folder for your extension.
-The folder name for your extension needs to start with your publisher name from your `package.json`, e.g. `zocterminal.zoc-rexx-highlighting.1.0.4`.
+The folder name for your extension needs to start with your publisher name from your `package.json`, e.g. `zocterminal.zoc-rexx-highlighting-1.0.4`.
 3. Copy the extension files to that folder (package.json, package-icon, readme, changelog, license and the syntaxes folder with the rexx.tm.json file).
+Alterately see the `makefile` in `make-syntaxes', it has an `nmake deploy` option.
 4. Restart VS-Code and you should immediately see the entry in the extension pane.

 To share your extension with the world, read on https://code.visualstudio.com/docs about publishing an extension.